Cross in boxing. Basic boxing combination Right cross in boxing

 • Cross in combination with other strikes (for example, the well-known “two”)

-In boxing, the cross is compared to heavy-type artillery, with which you can hit for sure, putting all your strength into the beating far hand.
-But at the same time, one must not forget the golden rule, with which hand you strike, with the same hand you can get in response.
+In boxing, the cross is compared to heavy artillery, with which you can hit for sure, putting all your strength into the striking far hand.
+But we must not forget golden rule With which hand you strike, you can receive a blow in return from the same hand.

-In order to avoid such a situation, we always remember about defense and, striking a cross, we remove our head from the line of attack.
-Also, at the time of the strike, the liver area opens, therefore, having broken through with a straight far hand, we cover the liver with the elbow of the left.
-The consequences of a missed blow to the liver can be completely different, from a downed breath to a knockout.
+To avoid such a situation, we always remember about defense and, when striking a cross, we remove our head from the line of attack.
+Also, during the strike, the liver area opens, so after punching with a straight far hand, we cover the liver with our left elbow.
+The consequences of a missed blow to the liver can be completely different, from shortness of breath to knockout.

-When attacking, always remember about your own protection and safety.
+When attacked, we always remember our own protection and safety.

-By the way, after the cross, few people expect a left-handed strike.
-In this situation, you can often take advantage of the moment by quickly shortening the distance by stepping forward and knocking the opponent out with the left.
+By the way, after a cross, few people expect a left-handed strike.
+In this situation, you can often take advantage of the moment by quickly closing the distance, stepping forward and knocking out your opponent with your left.

-The video is posted in the public domain on a third-party resource, the editors of the blog are not responsible for the content of the video and its quality and do not guarantee its availability and the ability to view it in the future
+The video is posted in the public domain on a third-party resource; the blog editors are not responsible for the content of the video and its quality and do not guarantee its availability and the ability to view it in the future.

 That's all for me.
-See you on my blog pages.
+See you on the pages of my blog.